 Compare your performance in each mock test

 Find out your areas of strengths and weaknesses.
-You need to carefully analyze the syllabus and see the areas you already know and the areas you need to start preparing for.
-Taking these mocks aren’t enough.
+You need to carefully analyse the syllabus and see the areas you already know and the areas you need to start preparing for.
+Taking these mock tests aren’t enough.
 You need to see the topics you’ve missed after every single test.
 Mocks acts a weapon to formulate the strategy.

 While taking the test

 Leave the questions if it takes you more than 3 minutes to solve.
 Keep in mind that you have the negative marking system in CAT.
 You need to be clever in building your strengths and leaving behind your weaknesses.
 This art, if mastered, can help you score more marks and higher percentile.